junaidahmedk/junaidahmedk/README.md

 <!-- Welcome to my digital lab — where ideas turn into systems and experiments become solutions. -->

- Welcome to my digital lab — a space where I share ideas, build tools, and explore the frontier of technology and creativity.
+ Welcome to my digital space — where I share ideas, build tools, and explore the frontier of technology and creativity.

 <br>